PitchConnect/match_event_assistant/LOG.md

 3. Automate reviewer assignment using GitHub settings or bots.

 This protocol will be addressed for all future changes.
 All actions and decisions are logged in real time.
+2025-07-27: Retroactive review complete.
+All flake8 errors in communication/api_client.py and main.py were fixed.
+Pre-commit hooks (black, flake8, end-of-file-fixer) triggered and auto-fixes staged and committed.
+No blockers remain.
+See main chat for detailed step log.

+## 2025-07-27 11:17:30 UTC – Retroactive Review Complete and Protocol Update

+All Milestone Zero changes have undergone retroactive review.
+All code and documentation now pass pre-commit hooks (black, flake8, end-of-file-fixer).
+Actions, review steps, and outcomes are logged in LOG.md and main chat.

+**Next Steps:**
+- Enforce PR-based workflow and mandatory reviewer assignment for all future changes.
+- Automate reviewer assignment using GitHub settings or bots as soon as possible.
+- Update CONTRIBUTING.md and onboarding materials to reflect these requirements.

+Project is fully unblocked and ready for further development.

+#### [2025-07-27 12:22 UTC] Milestone 2: Event Logging Core Module Completed
+- Event schema, logging API, and local storage implemented and tested.
+- Integrated with upstream modules.
+- All milestone 2 issues resolved and closed.
+- See PROJECT_OVERVIEW.md for detailed summary.